JoetheManHowie/NUSCAN/analysis/README.md

 ### Cluster quality metrics

 There are two metrics we used to measure the quality of clusters when there is no ground truth.
-The two metrics were $AED$ and $Q{ANUI}$ and we run the following code to calculate both values from the .cluster_nuscan and .prob_nuscan (or _uscan) files.
+The two metrics were $AED$ and $Q{ANUI}$ and we run the code [`aed_anui.py`](https://github.com/JoetheManHowie/NUSCAN/blob/main/analysis/aed_anui.py)  to calculate both values from the .cluster_nuscan and .prob_nuscan (or _uscan) files.

 `./aed_anui.py <path to .cluster_nuscan> <path to .prob_nuscan>`